Top 51 Small Geometric Tattoo Ideas – [2022 Inspiration Guide]

 1. Geometric Animal Tattoos

-There’s nothing more bad ass in all of fantasy than the Animal Warrior.
-Aboriginal cultures across the globe have incorporated sacred animal friends, guides, and spirits into traditional costumes, rituals and dance.
+There’s nothing more badass in all of fantasy than the Animal Warrior.
+Aboriginal cultures across the globe have incorporated sacred animal friends, guides, and spirits into traditional costumes, rituals, dance, and even .

-A geometric animal tattoo is a perfectly modern way to carry on this tradition.
-Due to the simplicity of design this style is especially suited to representing animals in their broadest most archetypal format.
+A geometric animal is a perfectly modern way to carry on this tradition.
+Due to the simplicity of , the is especially suited to representing animals in their broadest, most archetypal format.

 2. Geometric Dotwork Tattoos

 Dotwork is absolutely ideal for small arm tattoos.
-It’s a painstaking technique requiring the tattoo artist create images or shading by hand poking single dots at a time.
+It’s a painstaking technique requiring the to create images or shading by hand, poking a single dot at a time.
 Precise dots are delicately blended to create striking and detailed designs.

-Obviously due to the painful and time consuming nature of this technique it’s both practical and beautiful to go small.
-The rewards are evident as your piece will appear softer, blended and more natural.
+Obviously, due to the painful and time-consuming nature of this technique, it’s both practical and beautiful to go small when you get your ink.
+The rewards are evident as your piece will appear softer, blended, and more natural.

 3. Minimalist Geometric Tattoos

-Minimalist art is the ability to say a lot with a little and minimalist tattoos are no different.
-We’ve been using simple geometric patterns to represent the mysteries of the universe since time immemorial.
+Minimalist art is the ability to say a lot with a little, and minimalist simple geometric patterns to represent the mysteries of the universe since time immemorial. are no different.
+We’ve been using

-These designs are also very practical in terms of time, money, visibility and dare I say it even bravery.
-Since some people like to get into the pool one toe at a time rather than dive in head first.
-They are also perfect for those want to get a tattoo but don’t find more mainstream tattoo culture appealing.
+Some people like to get into the pool one toe at a time rather than dive in head first.
+Getting a minimalist ink, such as a , is perfect for those who want to get inked but don’t find the more mainstream culture appealing.

-Minimalist geometric tattoos are a perfect counter weight to full sleeves, giant photorealistic portraits, or in your face full color.
-If you’re wanting to get a tattoo that is counter to the mainstream and maintain that personal intimacy, then minimalist geometric style ink is the way to go.
+Minimalist are a perfect counterweight to full sleeve , giant photorealistic portraits, or in-your-face full-color .
+If you want to get a that counters the mainstream and maintains that personal intimacy, then minimalist ink is the way to go.

 4. Geometric Geography and Compass Tattoos

-The compass is instantly recognisable as one of the oldest and most universal instruments of navigation.
+The compass is instantly recognizable as one of the oldest and most universal instruments of navigation.
 Far from home or heading home are both equally applicable.
-Likewise the moon, the sun, the yin and yang.
-All can fit nicely and neatly within a geometric geography tattoo.
+Likewise, the moon, the sun, the yin and yang – all can fit nicely and neatly within a geometric geography .

 5. Innovative Geometric Tattoos

-If none of the above tattoos grab you then don’t hesitate to take an approach that’s never been used before.
-Use your canvas to combine styles, mix traditional or tribal with geometric to make something new within the existing style.
+If none of the above tattoos grab you, then don’t hesitate to take an approach that’s never been used before.
+Use your canvas to combine with other styles, and mix traditional or tribal with a to make something new within an existing style.

-Perhaps you want a cool symbol and want to avoid script (foreign or otherwise).
-A fractal style combination of squares, circles or triangles could work to have that simple, punchy impact.
+Perhaps you want a cool and want to avoid script (foreign or otherwise).
+A fractal style combination of squares, circles, or triangles could work to have that simple, punchy impact.

-Enjoy these examples of small tattoos but looking for more ink inspiration?
-Click on the links below for more awesome galleries:
+Enjoy these examples of , but if you’re looking for more ink inspiration, click on the links below for more awesome galleries: